NexPlayer/iOS-SDK/player-statistics.md

 #### deviceInfo

-The information about the current device streaming a HLS content.
+The information about the current device streaming HLS content.

 **See Also**